Looking for a once-in-a-lifetime destination for your next vacation? Who isn’t?

 If you want to do something extra exciting, you can get a helicopter flight over the falls or a boat trip within the rapids which is an adrenaline rush!
 This is an amazing item for your adventure bucket list.

-There are 2 towns that are the easiest to stay in next to the falls: Puerto Iguazu in Argentina or Foz do Iguacu in Brazil.
-Puerto Iguazu tends to be cheaper and it is a smaller town which has more of a laid back feeling to it.
-If you are looking for an extra special nights stay, there are 2 hotels within the grounds of the falls.
+2 towns are the easiest to stay in next to the falls: Puerto Iguazu in Argentina or Foz do Iguacu in Brazil.
+Puerto Iguazu tends to be cheaper and it is a smaller town that has more of a laid-back feeling to it.
+If you are looking for an extra special night’s stay, there are 2 hotels within the grounds of the falls.
 Hotel das Cataratas in Brazil or Gran Meliá Iguazú in Argentina.
-They provide extra special stays but come with the price tag.
+They provide extra special stays but come with a price tag.

 You’ll enjoy a sumptuous dinner, then gather around the campfire while the Berber men in camp play drums and sing while the flames dance and the stars twinkle overhead.
 Before bed, you’ll definitely want to go into the dunes and watch the stars.